pitastrudl/wekanwiki/Install-und-Update.md

+# Install

-# Welcome to the guide how to install Wekan on your own Server!
+Welcome to the guide how to install Wekan on your own Server!
 There are various ways to do so, just choose one of the following options:

 ## Install using Docker
 You can install using the official Docker repository located [here][docker-repo].